For the 1966 Western starring John Wayne and Robert Mitchum, click here.

 - Some of the people in Target Alpha wear brightly-colored helmets with large fins.

-- Fantasy Counterpart Culture: Solar City depicts a group of alien Expys of Native Americans, complete with braids, buckskins, and bows.
+- Fantasy Counterpart Culture: Solar City depicts a group of aliens meant to be a knock to Native Americans, complete with braids, buckskins, and bows.

 - Jungle Drums: El Dorado: City of Gold (which is set in a jungle) constantly plays the sound of drums.

 - Literary Allusion Title: The title refers to the poem "Eldorado" by Edgar Allan Poe, about a knight searching for the legendary city of gold.